gpuweb/WSL/Spec/source/index.rst

 The WebGPU API describes how many invocations of the compute shader to invoke, as well as how big the blocks should be within the grid.

-The input to a compute shader may be any assortment of information, arranged into two forms:
+The input to a compute shader may be any assortment of information, arranged into three forms:

 #.
 Resources.
 All invocations of the compute shader may have access to one or more resources.
    All invocations share the same resource; therefore, data races may occur between read-write